 A dash of muted color

 Finally, try adding in a few dashes of muted color to your relaxed minimalist room.
 Of course, it’s best not to opt for very bright or very dark tones.
 However, a few photo frames in mustard, dove grey, and grey-black can provide some extra interest and texture.
-Something that will ensure your room is an enjoyable, relaxed, and comfortable space in which to spend some time.
+You may even want to spruce up your current floor.
+If you have wooden floors in your bedroom that are old and need revamping, Floor Sanding can help restore your floors and make them as good as new.
+It is an effective way to remove dents and flaws instead of replacing the entire element of the home.
+These tips will ensure your room is an enjoyable, relaxed, and comfortable space in which to spend some time.
 While still keeping loosely to the minimal approach.

 Please note that some of the links above and below are affiliate links, and at no additional cost to you.
 All opinions are my own.